Determining Serving Sizes For Nutrition Facts Labels

 - For US labels, refer to the table Reference Amounts Customarily Consumed per Eating Occasion.

-- For Canadian labels, refer to the table Reference Amounts and Serving Sizes.
+- For Canadian labels, refer to the table Table of Reference Amounts for Food.

 - Determine the number of pieces or quantity of your product that is closest to the reference amount.